payprop/html-googlemaps-v3/README.md

 # NOTE

-This modules is forked from [HTML::GoogleMaps](https://metacpan.org/pod/HTML::GoogleMaps), it is a drop in replacement requiring no changes to your code other than adding the
+This modules is forked from [HTML::GoogleMaps](https://metacpan.org/pod/HTML::GoogleMaps), it is an almost drop in replacement requiring minimal changes to your code other than adding the ::V3 namespace.
+If you are using the deprecated ->render method you should change this to ->onload\_render as this version of the module removes ->render
-::V3 namespace.

 Note that V3 of the API does not require an API key so any key passed to this module will be ignored

 # DESCRIPTION